Welcome to Early Years at St Mary's

 Our Early Years department lays the foundations for life-long learning.
 Provision here is all about meeting our young children’s needs, so that they can grow and learn happily in ways that will help them develop skills and knowledge across the Prime and Specific areas of the EYFS.

 Effective learning comes through a variety of different approaches: child led play and exploration, supported learning and interactions with adults and direct teaching.
 These are carefully balanced to meet the needs of each cohort, both indoors and outdoors.

 We build up positive, strong relationships with parents to make learning more successful, and to support transitions into the EYFS and then into Y1.

 We spend time getting to know our children and ensure strong relationships are made with staff so that children feel safe and secure.
 We know that early literacy and communication skills are central to future learning, so our curriculum is based around themes linked to texts we share, from a variety of genres.
-These themes might be chosen in advance by staff or could be based on children’s interests, next steps or special events.
+We choose 12 core texts for each year, our "Delve into Twelve".
+These texts are chosen and planned for in advance by staff.
+Additional texts might be based on children’s interests, next steps or special events.
 Reading and revisiting texts allow new concepts to be explored, vocabulary to be introduced, and a love of reading developed.

 We plan for learning in the following areas:

 The Specific Areas-

 Understanding the World